era/elias.sh/markdown/posts/understanding_cybersecurity.md

 ## CIA Triad (Confidentiality, Integrity, Availability)

 The CIA triad is the foundation for major governmental regulations, such as Brasil's LGPD and the EU's GPDR.
 The concept maps information security measures to three components: confidentiality, integrity, and availability.
 It was introduced by Anderson Report in 1972.
-It's used mainly as goals or characteristics that software must hold regarding information security \[5\]:
+It's used mainly as goals or characteristics that software must hold regarding information security \[5\], it's less about "how to detect and prevent cyber attacks" and more about "the bare minimum companies holding your data should do":

 **Confidentiality**: the property of information not being available or disclosed to unauthorised users.
 Data can only be accessed by the intended individuals or entities.